xBourner/status-card/README.md

 # Overview

-A status card for Home Assistant dashboard
+A **Status Card** for Home Assistant Dashboards

-This is my first custom card for Home Assistant.
-I am not a coder and have no background in coding.
-I always tried to achieve something like this with different approaches but nothing was the way i wanted to.
-So i tried to make a custom card and this is the result.
+I always wanted to make an overview card that shows a lot of entities without the need to change it like everyday.
+This card will show all relevant data in a quick look.
+You only need to assign your entities/devices to your areas and the card will do the rest.

 <p align="center">
   <img alt="Light" src="https://raw.githubusercontent.com/xbourner/status-card/main/.github/img/status-card-light.png" width="49%">